csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 RECURSIVE

 state from the previous one rather than by examining the entire percept sequence.
 If the agent is not to “fall behind,” the computation has to happen as fast as percepts are coming in.
-As the environment becomes more complex, the exact update computation becomes infeasible and the agent will have to compute an approximate belief state, perhaps focusing on the im- plications of the percept for the aspects of the environment that are of current interest.
+As the environment becomes more complex, the exact update computation becomes infeasible and the agent will have to compute an approximate belief state, perhaps focusing on the implications of the percept for the aspects of the environment that are of current interest.
 Most work on this problem has been done for stochastic, continuous-state environments with the tools of probability theory, as explained in Chapter 15.
 Here we will show an example in a discrete environment with detrministic sensors and nondeterministic actions.

 The example concerns a robot with the task of **localization**: working out where it is,LOCALIZATION